DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Horror and Thriller Tropes

-You also have numerous tropes that get continuously added, accepted, and turned into conventions in each genre.
+Numerous tropes are continuously added, accepted, and turned into conventions in each genre.

 Typical horror tropes include: